dpsenner/bridge-from-torrent-rss-feed-to-rtorrent/README.md

 ### --rss-feed-uri

-Sets the RSS Feed Uri.
+This argument sets the uri to the RSS feed.
 This argument is required.

 #### Allowed values